 Angular vs React: When to choose what?

 So, which technology should you choose?
-You are free to make this choice depending on the features and requirements of your project and your personal preference.
+The choice between ReactJS or Angular ultimately depends on features needed, project requirements, and personal preference.

 Choose React JS for your project if

-- You want to create dynamic web apps.
+- You want to create dynamic web applications.
 If you plan to extend the functionality of your projects and need more freedom in designing its architecture.

-- Feel free to choose React to take full advantage of its component-centric approach, which makes it easy to change ready-made components and use them in new projects.
+- Feel free to choose React to take full advantage of its component-driven architecture approach, which makes it easy to build and reuse components across projects.
 Thus, when working with React, you are not only creating a new application but also “investing” in your future projects in advance.
 And the ability to use existing code, again and again, will increase the speed of development and testing of your new progressive web apps and, of course, reduce costs.